baggiponte/escooters-louisville/README.md

 # Analysing Escooters Data in Lousiville

-This is an attempt to analyse and mine the open data of the usage of the dockless vehicles in Louisville.
-I will update the `README` with every new step of the analysis.
+This is an attempt to reproduce an analysis of [Lousville's dockless vehicles open data](https://data.louisvilleky.gov/dataset/dockless-vehicles).

-The project is run with Python.
-There will be some other extensions with other programming languages, notably and very soon in R.

-This also happens to be my true first repo, yay!
+The project is written in Python.
+Another project on [classificatin algorithms](https://github.com/baggiponte/escooters-louisville-r) was developed using R.

 ## Structure of the repo

-`rawdata/` contains the raw data, while `data/` contains the tidied and modified data.
+`rawdata/` contains the raw data, while `data/` contains the cleaned data.
 Folders are numbered to match the steps of the analysis.

+- In `01-data-cleaning` I collected the scripts for cleaning the data.
+Notably, I used [`geopandas`](https://geopandas.org/) to intersect each observation with a shapefile of the city and obtain start and end neighborhoods for each trip.

 ## To do list

-- Add the sources
 - Exploratory Data Analysis [EDA]:
     - Fit new distributions and find the better match
     - Improve the analysis of `TripsDistance`